 The spinal cord passes through the foramen magnum, a centrally located opening in the posterior fossa.
 The deep grooves in this fossa also contain the transverse sinuses and sigmoid sinuses.
 These sinuses are veins that collect blood from the brain and allow it to be recirculated through the heart.

-Many diseases affecting the brain can occur in the posterior fossa.
+Many diseases affecting the brain can occur in the area.
 Cancer in this area is often primary and can arise from the brain itself, the cranial nerves, the meninges, or the skull.
 These cancer tumors are more common in children and make up the majority of childhood brain tumors.
 Tumors growing in this area can block the flow of spinal fluid, causing increased pressure on the brain and brain stem.
 Infections in the head and neck can spread to the posterior fossa, as well, and strokes or bleeds are not uncommon in the cerebellum or brain stem because of the major blood vessels that pass through this fossa.